twitocode/Tantalum/content/University/Year 1/CS 1JC3/What is Computational Thinking.md

 	 - universal computation now vs single computation from the past
 	 - comptuers cand o things very very fast. (nano seconds)
 	 - engineering, math, art and design is involved.
+- **develop software using the principles of engineering**
+	- radical b/c in normal engineering things interact physically, not in softeng
 ## Key Terms
 - Semantics:
 - Syntax: